timoweave/abcify/README.md

 );
 ```

-And, the abcified output is shown below:
+And, the abcified output is shown here:

 ```javascript
 "use strict";